 He was reportedly beaten for three minutes and then told to go down and wait for the boat to come back.

 Eight people at a time were loaded into the small boat along with two drivers who were wearing civilian clothes, though the respondent estimated that the boat was designed to fit only five people.
-He heard the officers speaking Turkish to each other and one of the boat drivers spoke Arabic with an Algerian accent, telling him “Make space mother fucker, move a bit forward asshole.”
+He heard the men in uniform speaking Turkish to each other and one of the boat drivers spoke Arabic with an Algerian accent, telling him “Make space mother fucker, move a bit forward asshole.”

 The respondent recounted: